kairaa/server-side-development-with-nodejs/README.md

 # Sessions
 Insead of cookies, this time we use express-session for authentication.
 For keeping track of sessions, we use session-file-store.

+## Sessions Part 2
+Added sign up, log in and logout

+For sign up and log in we use post method, for logout we use get method